Katy Benjamin E-RYT 200, RYT 500, C-IAYT 1000

 Are you living with Scoliosis or Kyphosis, Spinal fusion, chronic pain or other back care issues?
 Are you looking for other ways to support spinal alignment and overall health and wellness?
 Meet Katy Benjamin, E-RYT, C-IAYT, certified yoga therapist who not only serves others with back care issues, but also lives first hand with scoliosis, spinal fusion, and chronic pain.
 She is trained in Yoga for Scoliosis©and has been managing these conditions with yoga tools for over 16 years.
 Can’t make that time?
 Attend public therapeutic classes every Thursday at 5:30.
 Katy is also available one on one for private yoga therapy sessions.

 Big Island Yoga Therapy aims to serve members of our community through sliding scale/donation-based sessions that make courses accessible for ALL.
-Attendance of at least 6 people is needed to launch this next series, so please contact Katy if you are interested.
-In the meantime, Katy already has by donation Therapeutic Classes running for the general public on T/TH 5:30 at 239 Haili Street in Hilo.
-Call 321-7707 or email email@example.com for more info or to secure your spot in the next Yoga for Scoliosis Series!
+In the meantime, Katy already has by donation Therapeutic Classes running for the general public on TH 5:30 at 239 Haili Street in Hilo.
+Call 321-7707 or email firstname.lastname@example.org for more info or to secure your spot in the next Yoga for Scoliosis Series!

 As you may know, recent studies have shown that yoga and other body-based healing modalities can help access and release trauma stored in the body.
 We also know the profound impact developing a community can have on personal healing.
 In addition to specific training in Trauma Sensitivity, yoga therapy and modifications, Kathryn Benjamin brings over 15 years of experience in the mental health field to this program.
 Both she and Intern Rebecca have been using yoga tools to help manage the symptoms of anxiety and depression for many years, which is in part, why we are so passionate about serving our community in this way.